Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/3.5 Compendium/Magic Items/magic-items-i-basics-and-creation.md

 ---
 lang: en
-title: 3.5 Compendium / Magic Items / MAGIC ITEMS I (BASICS & CREATION)
+title: 3.5 Compendium / Magic Items / Magic Items I (Basics & Creation)
-aliases: 3.5 Monsters - A
+aliases: 3.5 Magic Items I (Basics & Creation)
 tags: 3-5e/rules/magic items
+copyright: This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.
 ---

-This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

 # MAGIC ITEMS I (BASICS & CREATION)